awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.mysql80-upgrade-procedure.md

 }
 ```

  Restoring the snapshot sets up the storage for the cluster and establishes the database version that the cluster can use\.
-Because the compute capacity of the cluster is separate from the storage, you set up any DB instances for the cluster once the cluster itself is created\.
+The compute capacity of the cluster is separate from the storage\.
+Thus, you set up any DB instances for the cluster after the cluster itself is created\.
 The following example creates a writer DB instance using one of the db\.r5 instance classes\.

 **Tip**
  You might have administration scripts that create DB instances using older instance classes such as db\.r3, db\.r4, db\.t2, or db\.t3\.
 If so, modify your scripts to use one of the instance classes that are supported with Aurora MySQL version 3\.
 For information about the instance classes that you can use with Aurora MySQL version 3, see [Instance class support](Aurora.AuroraMySQL.Compare-v2-v3.md#AuroraMySQL.mysql80-instance-classes)\.